TharinduDR/TransQuest/docs/install.md

 pip install -r requirements.txt
 ```

+!!! tip
     Now that you have installed TransQuest, it is time to check our architectures in [sentence-level](https://tharindudr.github.io/TransQuest/architectures/sentence_level_architectures/) and [word-level.](https://tharindudr.github.io/TransQuest/architectures/word_level_architecture/)